vicjor/TDT4140-Eventify/README.md

 That's it!
 Now you are all set for the installation of Eventify on your local machine.

 #### Installation
-To do so, follow these instructions:
+Follow these steps to run Eventify local machine:
 1. Clone our git repo in terminal
    `$ git clone https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-33/`
 2. Go to the directory gruppe-33 by typing
 `cd gruppe-33`
-3. After successfully cloning, you need to install to install al the required packages.
+3. After successfully cloning, you need to install all the required packages.
-To do this, navigate to /gruppe-33 and run the following  command in Terminal:
+To do this, navigate to /gruppe-33 by typing `cd gruppe-33` and run the following command in Terminal:
-    `$ pip install -r requirements.txt`
+    `pip install -r requirements.txt`
 4. Create a virtual environment.
-    `$ virtualenv venv`
+    `virtualenv venv`
 5. Activate the virtual environment by typing
-`$ . venv/bin/activate`.
+`. venv/bin/activate`.
 You should now see (venv) in your command line, indicating venv is active.
 6. Get the database up to date
      `python eventify/manage.py migrate`